thosgood/this-weeks-finds/markdown/101-150/week147.md

 before subtraction, but historically, the negative numbers were invented quite a bit *after* the nonnegative rational numbers.
 Apparently half an apple is easier to understand than a negative apple!
-This suggests that perhaps \`sets with fractional cardinality' are simpler than \`sets with negative cardinality'.
+This suggests that perhaps 'sets with fractional cardinality' are simpler than 'sets with negative cardinality'.

 The key is to think carefully about the meaning of division.
 The usual